 If you’re a restaurant currently using reservation or waitlist software, you’re likely paying a hefty sum on annual bills.
 In today’s money-tight hospitality environment, this is simply unfair.

 A far superior model exists: don’t pay at all.
 Cut down further on your annual restaurant electricity bill with Carbonara App, an efficient waitlist, reservation, and online booking system all in one.
 All you need is a smartphone to use it.

-Save money with Carbonara App: it’s free!
+Save money with Carbonara App!
 Learn more about the restaurants that have successfully integrated the app into their everyday business.